 Prerequisites for Graduate Programs

-Knowledge of calculus and competence in personal computing are requirements for the programs.
+Knowledge of calculus is a requirement for our programs.
 Students who have not completed an undergraduate calculus course at the level of MATH 1325 or higher may satisfy the prerequisite by completing MATH 5304 Applied Mathematical Analysis for Non-majors.
-Competence in personal computing may be demonstrated in one of three ways: having completed BA 3351 with a grade of B or better, having completed an equivalent course at another university with a grade of B or better, or passing an exam.
-A modest fee is required to take the exam.
 Degree credit is not earned for program prerequisites; however, the grade achieved in MATH 5304 will count toward the student’s grade point average.
-For the M.A. in International Management Studies, FIN 6301 has a prerequisite of OPRE 6301, its equivalent, or consent of instructor.
+For the M.S. in International Management Studies, FIN 6301 has a prerequisite of OPRE 6301, its equivalent, or consent of instructor.
 Prerequisites must be satisfied within the first twelve hours of graduate study as a degree-seeking student.